 In August 2010, Valve trademarked the word "Dota", rather than the title acronym "DotA".
 This means the "Dota" in Dota 2's title is a word and does not technically stand for Defense of the Ancients, a term that has links to many people and Blizzard itself.
 This trademark was the cause of a legal dispute between Valve and Blizzard that was finally settled in May 2012.

 Dota 2 ran an invite-only beta that started in early November 2011 and ended in July 2013.
 It updated almost every Thursday, and Valve normally added new heroes every week.
 On February 24, 2012, Valve added a Dota 2 test client that updates a day before the actual beta, to limit bugs affecting the actual beta (which is also used for tournaments).
 Players could get an invite by signing up for one, or by purchasing an Dota 2 early access pack in Steam, which included an invite.
 Valve also periodically gave out additional invites to players that were already in the beta, allowing players to gift these invites to anyone they wanted.

-Dota 2 officially launched July 9th 2013.
+Dota 2 officially launched July 9, 2013.
 As a result the beta invites were retired and new training features were added to ease new players into the game.
 To avoid the problems that often face releases of popular multiplayer games, Valve started letting new players in to the game in waves.
 People could sign up to be added to the game from it's official website.
 Signing up would add you to a launch queue, from which you would eventually be granted access to the game.
 By December 16, however, Valve has removed all restrictions to entry, and signups are no longer required to play the game.

 - OS: Windows 7